How to Hire Great Engineers in the Age of LLMs

 Talk to Mismo

-Why 2025 is the Year for Latin American Tech Talent
+Why 2025 Is the Year for Latin American Tech Talent

-The move to hire across borders is no longer a niche strategy, it’s a core component of modern workforce planning.
-Several powerful forces are driving U.S. companies to look toward Latin America tech talent now more than ever.
+Cross border hiring is no longer a niche strategy.
+It's a core component of modern workforce planning.
+Several powerful forces are driving U.S. companies toward Latin America tech talent right now.

 Key Drivers of Cross Border Hiring

-In 2025, hiring remote talent in Latin America has become a strategic response to global market pressures.
-Key factors include:
+In 2025, hiring remote talent in Latin America is a strategic response to real market pressures:

-• Persistent U.S. Talent Shortages: The demand for skilled tech professionals in the United States continues to outpace supply, leading to long hiring cycles and intense competition.
-Latin America provides a large, accessible talent pool to fill this critical gap.
+• Persistent U.S. Talent Shortages: Demand for skilled tech professionals in the United States continues to outpace supply.
+The Bureau of Labor Statistics projects that software developer employment will grow 17% through 2033, far outpacing average growth across occupations.
+Latin America provides a large, accessible talent pool to fill this gap.

-• The New Normal of Remote Work: The pandemic solidified remote work as a viable and often preferred model.
-Companies are now comfortable building distributed teams and prioritizing skills over geographic location.
+• The New Normal of Remote Work: The pandemic proved remote work is viable and often preferred.
+Companies are comfortable building distributed teams and prioritizing skills over geography.

-• Economic Pressures and Cost Efficiency: As companies focus on optimizing budgets and extending their runway, the ability to hire world class talent at a significantly lower cost is a massive advantage.
+• Economic Pressures and Cost Efficiency: With tighter budgets and shorter runways, the ability to hire world class talent at significantly lower cost matters.
 Hiring in Latin America can reduce salary costs by 50% or more compared to the U.S. market.

 A Thriving Startup Ecosystem and Venture Capital Inflow

-Latin America’s tech scene is not just a source of talent, it is a booming innovation hub.
+Latin America's tech scene is not just a source of talent.
+It's a booming innovation hub.
 A surge in venture capital investment has fueled a dynamic startup ecosystem, creating a new generation of experienced engineers.
 These professionals have honed their skills in fast paced, product focused environments.
-This entrepreneurial energy means you are hiring talent that is not only technically proficient but also commercially aware and adept at building scalable solutions.
+This entrepreneurial energy means companies are hiring talent that is technically proficient, commercially aware, and adept at building scalable solutions.

 A Deep Dive into the Latin American Talent Pool

-The data reveals a deep pool of experienced, well educated, and highly skilled individuals ready to tackle complex challenges.
+The data reveals a deep pool of experienced, well educated, and highly skilled professionals ready to tackle complex challenges.
 This is the core of the value proposition offered by Latin America tech talent.

 Impressive Developer Expertise and Seniority

-Developers in Latin America possess a strong level of expertise that aligns perfectly with the needs of the U.S. market.
-They are proficient in the same popular languages (like JavaScript and Python) and frameworks (like React, Node.js, and Angular) that power top American tech companies.
+Developers in Latin America possess strong expertise that aligns with U.S. market needs.
+They are proficient in the same popular languages (JavaScript, Python) and frameworks (React, Node.js, Angular) that power top American tech companies.
+For a closer look at how these tech talent trends in Latin America are evolving, the data is compelling.

 This isn't just a pool of junior coders.
 The experience level is significant.